 - Order of Components:

-- UNE preselector filter before the LNA prevents strong interferers from saturating it.
+- UN preselector filter before the LNA prevents strong interferers from saturating it.

 - Post-LNA filtering refines the signal but requires the LNA to handle in-band noise.